 As soon as I arrived at the site, I saw something very different from what I had imagined.
 Before going, I was just imagining a few small terraces lost in the jungle – I soon realised that it is much more extended than that.
 But what I did imagine correctly is the incredible view to the Sierra Nevada de Santa Marta, still largely untouched.
 When you think about it, it is often the surrounding scenery that makes an archaeological site stand out.
 It is the case for Machu Picchu for example, and it is also the case for the Lost City.

 It is a fascinating to imagine the Tayrona people building all this and living in these mountains.
-I will keep this post reasonably short but you can read more about the history of the Lost City here.
+I will keep this post reasonably short but you can read more about the history of the Lost City on Wikipedia.

 Day 3 Afternoon & Day 4: Walking All The Way Back!

 After walking 22 km to the Lost City, it is now time to walk these 22 km back to Machete.
-If we had to find a negative aspect of this trek, it would be that we take exactly the same path to go to the Lost City and come back, instead of making a loop for example.
+If we had to find a negative aspect of the Lost City Trek, it would be that we take exactly the same path to go to the Lost City and come back, instead of making a loop for example.
 However, I wouldn’t consider it to be a really negative aspect – the landscapes are gorgeous enough for you to bear seeing them twice!

 We had been lucky with the weather so far but in the afternoon of the third day, thunderstorms burgeoned and before we knew it, we got caught in an insanely heavy rain only the tropics can produce.
 As a result, the once swimmer-friendly rivers were in spate, violent and muddy.
 As for the mountains and jungle, they were caught in an elegant mist.